| Title: | D-Score for Child Development |

 et al, 2019).
 The working range is 0-4 years.
 This function is used

-to set prior mean under keys "gcdg"
+to set prior mean under keys "gcdg" and "gsed1912".

 t |